yorkmodular/transistor-matcher-directmount/README.md

+**This module is now discontinued - there will be no more made unless there is sufficient demand to justify a new run of boards.**

+**Information provided here is provided under the terms of the Creative Commons License Attribution-ShareAlike 4.0 International**

 First of all, you're probably wondering what a direct mount module is - easy, it's a panel-sized PCB which you attach directly to your rack.
 Maybe not so good for performance use, but for tinkering around it's perfect.